-Ancient Greece: What Is Voice?
+Ancient China: What Is Voice?

 The class engages in lively discussions and learns to read for details and generate main ideas to support their conversations.
 They continue to develop the research skills learned in earlier years and use these to further their understanding of various research topics.

 Storytelling is a key part of the study, recognizing and investigating the power of perspective.
-To gain a broader understanding of identity and the rich power of culture, students also explore voice and storytelling from a mythological perspective, delving deeper into how cultures use symbolism in myths and poetry to reflect identity.
+To gain a broader understanding of identity and the rich power of culture, students explore voice and storytelling from a mythological perspective, delving deeper into how cultures use symbolism in myths and poetry to reflect identity.

 Reading: The essential question, “what is voice?” also informs the reading and writing curriculum as students consider voice in both the texts they read and those they write.
 Fifth Graders build upon the reading strategies they learned in previous years.
 Now more comfortable with drawing inferences and writing in more detail about their thinking, students learn how to think more deeply about the characters, and to understand how paying close attention to the desires and motivation of these characters can deepen their understanding of a text.
 Students also focus on reading and analyzing nonfiction texts both to extract information and to better understand an author’s point of view.
 In Fifth Grade, students read independent books as well as books with a group of classmates.